Annageorg/FirstWebpage/README.md

   - What is a pull request?
   - Other information beginner coders would find useful.
 7. A description of the Unix Shell:
-  a.
-How to list the files in a directory.
+  - How to list the files in a directory.
-  b.
-How to show and change the working directory.
+  - How to show and change the working directory.
-  c.
-How to create a new directory.
+  - How to create a new directory.
-  d.
-How to create and remove files.
+  - How to create and remove files.